microsoft/code-with-engineering-playbook/docs/observability/ml-observability.md

 There are many model metric evaluation solutions available, both open source (like MLFlow) and proprietary (like Azure Machine Learning Service), and of which some serve different purposes.
 To capture model metrics, there are a.o. the following options available:

-[Azure Machine Learning Service SDK](https://ml.azure.com/) Azure Machine Learning service provides an SDK for Python, R and C# to capture your evaluation metrics to a Azure Machine Learning service (AML) Experiment.
+[Azure Machine Learning Service SDK](https://ml.azure.com/) Azure Machine Learning service provides an SDK for Python, R and C# to capture your evaluation metrics to an Azure Machine Learning service (AML) Experiment.
 Experiments are viewed in the AML dashboard.
 Reproducibility is achieved by storing code or notebook snapshot together with viewed metric.
 You can create versioned Datasets within Azure Machine Learning service.

 [MLFlow (for Databricks)](https://docs.microsoft.com/en-us/azure/databricks/applications/mlflow/)
 MLFlow is open source framework, and can be hosted on Azure Databricks as its remote tracking server (it currently is the only solution that offers first-party integration with Databricks).
 You can use the MLFlow SDK tracking component to capture your evaluation metrics or any parameter you would like and track it at experimentation board in Azure Databricks.
 Source code and dataset version are also saved with log snapshot to provide reproducibility.